craigsward/craigsward.github.io/_posts/2023-03-05-class-schedule.md

 **Pricing:**
 £8 Per Class drop-in
 Class Pass of one class a week over 4 weeks £28 (bundle discount)
-Class Pass of one class a week over 4 weeks + Access to extensive on-demand librarby £32 (bundle discount) On-Demand Library £5 per month
+Class Pass of one class a week over 4 weeks + Access to extensive on-demand library £32 (bundle discount) On-Demand Library £5 per month
 1:1 in person £30